Workshops offered by all trainers

 Have you ever been told not to be so harsh on yourself?
 Did it support you toward inner peace – or did it just add another layer to your self-criticism?

 Many of us have an inner commentary track that ongoingly points out what we shouldn’t have said or done, that we should look differently; simply that we are not good enough.
 It can be exhausting and draining.
-You’ll learn to recognize the voice of your inner critic and understand its origins.
+In this workshop, you’ll learn to recognize the voice of your inner critic and understand its origins.
 You will discover why it exists and how it is intending to protect you.
 Through acknowledging its noble purpose, you will practice how to transform your inner critic from a harsh judge into a supportive ally.

 The workshop is experiential with theory from NVC and Internal Family Systems, IFS.
 Expect a demo and partner exercises.